-Although providing health insurance to poor people of all ages is a big and important part of Medicaid, it is not the only part.
-Medicaid also pays for the long-term care of elderly people, even those who have middle-class income and assets, if the cost of care exceeds their income.
-In fact, Medicaid pays for 50 to 60% of all long-term care costs in the United States; it’s the de facto long-term care insurance plan for the middle class.
+Although providing health insurance to poor people of all ages is an important part of Medicaid, it’s not the only part.
+Medicaid can also pay for the long-term care of the elderly, blind, or disabled, even those who have middle-class income and assets, if the cost of care exceeds their income.
+In fact, Medicaid pays for 50 to 60% of all long-term care in the United States; it’s the de facto long-term care insurance plan for the middle class.
 That’s the part of Medicaid I deal with.

 Think of it this way: When facing a health care bill of $9,000 per month, we’re all poor.